wittigue/denbi-modsim.github.io/workshop_11-2023/agenda.md

 - CellNetAnalyzer download: For the practical exercises on Day 1 you can download CNA from the following website.
 <https://www2.mpi-magdeburg.mpg.de/projects/cna/download.html>

+- For installation of CNApy follow the instructions on: <https://github.com/cnapy-org/CNApy>.

 - MATLAB: For the practical exercises with CNA you need MATLAB.
 If you do not have access to MATLAB you may download a